renoki-co/charts/charts/laravel/README.md

 Check `values.yaml` for additional available customizations.

-### Environment variables
+### 📜 Environment variables

 Laravel needs an `.env` file to keep secrets within, so you will need a secret from which they will be pulled.
-To do this, simply create a `laravel-app-env` secret with the `.env` key.
+To do this, simply create a `laravel-app-env` secret with the `.env` key if your helm release is called `laravel-app`.

 To replace the name, check for `app.envSecretName` in `values.yaml`.
 By default, the name is `<release name>-env`.